Innovation as a Driver to Tackle Marine Plastics: The Private Sector in Malaysia in Support of the National Goals

-Dato Jana Santhiran Muniayan, Deputy Secretary-General of the Ministry of Environment and Water of Malaysia, underlined in his opening remark the importance of changing our relationships with plastic toward a more circular model.
-Especially given the transboundary nature of marine plastics, the efforts to combat this pollution need to be well-coordinated among all the stakeholders, he said.
+Mr Dato Jana Santhiran Muniayan, Deputy Secretary-General of Malaysia's Ministry of Environment and Water, in his opening remarks underlined the importance of changing our relationships with plastic toward a more circular model.
+Given the transboundary nature of marine plastics, the efforts to combat this pollution need to be well-coordinated among all stakeholders, he said.

-‘It is our greatest hope that today’s program can help spur the innovation in addressing marine plastic agenda.
-Thank you ERIA, for complimenting Malaysia’s journey toward achieving plastic circularity and addressing marine plastic pollution,’ he concluded.
+‘It is our greatest hope that today’s programme can help spur the innovation in addressing the marine plastic agenda.
+Thank you ERIA, for complimenting Malaysia’s journey toward achieving plastic circularity and addressing marine plastic pollution,’ he said.

-Ms Pauline Goh, General Manager of Malaysian Recycling Alliance Berhad (MAREA), explained that the application of EPR is already put into effect by her alliance.
-Indeed, the industry-driven voluntary EPR efforts are at the core of all 10 of MAREA’s affiliated private companies, which got together in 2019 to find solutions to tackle consumer packaging waste.
+Ms Pauline Goh, General Manager of the Malaysian Recycling Alliance (MAREA), said the application of EPR has already been put into effect by her alliance.
+Industry-driven voluntary EPR efforts are at the core of all 10 of MAREA’s affiliated private companies, which got together in 2019 to find solutions to tackle consumer packaging waste.

-MAREA, which launched its activities in January 2021, hopes to work with the consumer, waste collector, recyclers, and the government to achieve a 25 percent recycling rate by 2025 for the post-consumer packaging materials of the affiliated companies.
+MAREA, which launched its activities in January 2021, hopes to work with consumers, waste collectors, recyclers, and the government to achieve a 25% recycling rate by 2025 for the post-consumer packaging materials of the affiliated companies.

 ‘MAREA’s activities revolve around consumer education, collection, sorting, recycling, and the focus, for now, is on plastics.
-We intend to keep our membership growing, to scale up the activities,’ explained Ms Goh.
+We intend to keep our membership growing, to scale up the activities,’ she said.

 Also read: Ms Pauline Goh’s presentation

-Meanwhile, Mr Ayamany A/L P Sinakalai, CEO of Jesa Enterprise Sdn Bhd, a manufacturer of the brand “Fallaleaf”, said he was shocked by the amount of plastic waste existing in the environment and started to look into using palm leaves as a solution to the single-use-plastic pollution.
-After many years of products development utilizing his engineering background, Mr Ayamany has created biodegradable dishware products using palm leaves as its raw material.
+Mr Ayamany A/L P Sinakalai, CEO of Jesa Enterprise Sdn Bhd, which manufacturers the brand Fallaleaf, said he was shocked by the amount of plastic waste in the environment and began to look into using palm leaves as a solution to single-use-plastic pollution.
+After many years of product development utilising his engineering background, Mr Ayamany has created biodegradable dishware products using palm leaves as its raw material.

-Palm leaves are abundant and ubiquitous in Malaysia, and the leaves are collected when they have fallen naturally and not harvested when still green, making the process environmentally sustainable.
-Once cleaned with high-pressure water, the leaves will be dried completely, and without any chemical additives, the heat will be moulding them into dishware.
+Palm leaves are abundant and ubiquitous in Malaysia, and are collected when they have fallen naturally and not harvested when still green, making the process environmentally sustainable.
+Once cleaned with high-pressure water, the leaves are dried completely, and without any chemical additives, and heat moulds them into dishware.

-‘Consumers can use the palm-leaf dishware up to 10 times before throwing it away, and they are biodegradable,’ beamed Mr Ayamany.
+‘Consumers can use the palm-leaf dishware up to 10 times before throwing it away, and they are biodegradable,’ he said.

 Also read: Mr Ayamany’s presentation

-Ms Wee Ching Yun, Chairman of Sustainability Sub-Committee of Malaysia Plastic Manufacturers Association (MPMA), introduced her association established in 1967.
-MPMA currently welcomes over 700 members, representing 60 percent of plastics manufacturers and accounting for 80 percent of the total plastic production of Malaysia.
-To ensure sustainability and future growth of the plastic industry, MPMA educates and empowers member companies with plastic knowledge, including advanced technologies for better recycling.
+Ms Wee Ching Yun, Chairman of Sustainability Sub-Committee of the Malaysia Plastic Manufacturers Association (MPMA), introduced her association, which was established in 1967.
+MPMA has over 700 members, representing 60% of plastics manufacturers accounting for 80% of the total plastic production of Malaysia.
+MPMA educates and empowers member companies with plastic knowledge, including advanced technologies for better recycling, to ensure sustainability and future growth of the plastic industry.

-Bringing innovation to make plastic recyclable, reusable, or compostable is the objective that MPMA has set for itself.
-To give concrete examples, Ms. Wee showcased five success stories of MPMA member companies: DAIBOCHI BERHAD switched from non-recyclable multi-material laminate packaging to mono-material laminate that is fully recyclable; THONG GUAN INDUSTRIES managed to produce stretch films with 30 percent recycled content; SEKOPLAS INDUSTRIES succeeded in making their garbage bags photodegradable; DIYOU FIBRE is producing post-consumer recyclate; and HENG HIAP INDUSTRIES is known for its Ocean Bound Plastic recycling.
+Using innovation to make plastic recyclable, reusable, or compostable is the objective MPMA has set for itself.
+To provide concrete examples, Ms Wee showcased five success stories of MPMA member companies: Daibochi Berhad switched from non-recyclable multi-material laminate packaging to fully recyclable mono-material laminate; Thong Guan Industries produced stretch films with 30% recycled content; Sekoplas Industries made its garbage bags photodegradable; Diyou Fibre produces post-consumer recyclates; and HENG HIAP INDUSTRIES is known for its Ocean Bound Plastic recycling.

 ‘Consumer choice is a crucially important component that pushes the industry in a sustainable direction.
-For that reason, awareness-raising and education will remain vital factors,’ Ms Wee concluded.
+For that reason, awareness-raising and education will remain vital factors,’ Ms Wee said..

 Also read: Ms Wee Ching Yun’s presentation

-Mr Thomas Chhoa, Senior Advisor in the Office of the CEO of the Alliance to End Plastic Waste (AEPW), explained that AEPW works globally in developing practical solutions and throughout the plastic value chain from production to recycling.
+Mr Thomas Chhoa, Senior Advisor in the Office of the CEO of the Alliance to End Plastic Waste (AEPW), said AEPW works globally in developing practical solutions throughout the plastic value chain, from production to recycling.

-Mr Chhoa addressed the existing gaps in achieving plastic circularity: design gap, data gap, alignment gap, quantity gap, quality gap, and affordability gap.
+Mr Chhoa noted the existing gaps in achieving plastic circularity: the design, data, alignment, quantity, quality, and affordability gaps.

-‘Closing those gaps is what AEPW and its partners consider as their missions,’ concluded Mr. Chhoa.
+‘Closing those gaps is what AEPW and its partners consider as their missions,’ he said.

 Also read: Mr Thomas Chhoa’s presentation

-Ms Ellen Putri Edita, Research Associate, the Regional Knowledge Centre for Marine Plastic Debris of ERIA, confirmed that the private sector is one of the most important stakeholders in plastic waste solutions.
-The online Private Sector Platform developed by ERIA’s Regional Knowledge Centre showcases positive business practices conducted by private companies in ASEAN+3 region in plastic waste reduction.
+Ms Ellen Putri Edita, Research Associate at ERIA's Regional Knowledge Centre for Marine Plastic Debris (the Centre), said the private sector is one of the most important stakeholders in plastic waste solutions.
+The Centre's online Private Sector Platform showcases positive business practices in plastic waste reduction conducted by private companies in ASEAN+3.

-Ms Ellen emphasized that companies need to fulfill two simple conditions to participate in the platform: (1) business activities must be operating in the ASEAN+3 region, and (2) the said business activities need to contribute to plastic waste reduction.
+Ms Ellen emphasised that companies need to fulfil two simple conditions to participate in the platform: business activities must be operating in the ASEAN+3 region, and the said business activities need to contribute to plastic waste reduction.
 She encouraged eligible private sector participants in the audience to take part in the platform, where future business opportunities may lie.

 The Importance of Education

-When asked about the role of alliances in supporting the new National Marine Litter Policy and Action Plan 2021-2030, Ms Wee of MPMA underscored the importance of education, especially to school-age children, as it will be vital to encourage segregation at source.
+Ms Wee underscored the importance of education, especially to school-age children, when asked about the role of alliances in supporting the new National Marine Litter Policy and Action Plan 2021-2030, as it will be vital to encourage segregation at source.

 Ms Goh added that education is most effective when offered to young children in their formative years, referring to Japan and Taiwan as good examples of environmental education being part of the school curriculum.
 MAREA would like to collaborate with the ministry of education on this, she said.

-As for the challenges that small-to-medium companies like Jesa Enterprise face in developing new products, Mr Ayamany cited the lack of consciousness from the retailers as one.
-According to Mr Ayamany, often enough, his palm-leaf dishware is displayed right next to the single-use plastics cutleries that they aim to replace in supermarkets.
+As for the challenges that small-to-medium companies like Jesa Enterprise face in developing new products, Mr Ayamany cited the lack of retailer awareness – often his palm-leaf dishware is displayed right next to the single-use plastic cutlery he aims to replace in supermarkets.

 ‘This is rather disappointing as we want to communicate to the consumers the added value of our products,’ he said.

-Ms Wee of MPMA stressed the critical role played by the citizens in separating wastes at source.
-Whether it is about recycling or composting, consumers, along with other actors need to fulfil their obligations, she concluded.
+Ms Wee stressed the critical role played by citizens in separating waste at source.
+Whether it is about recycling or composting, consumers and other actors need to fulfil their obligations.

-When asked whether the retailers should be obliged to use recycled material, Mr Chhoa (AEPW) argued that for such products to be understood as genuinely eco-friendly, we must closely examine the life cycle assessment of the products first.
+When asked whether retailers should be obliged to use recycled material, Mr Chhoa said that for such products to be understood as genuinely eco-friendly, we must first closely examine the life cycle assessment of the products.

-‘We must address the information gaps in alignment, affordability, and quality to ensure communicating the correct information and create incentives,’ he underlined.
+‘We must address the information gaps in alignment, affordability, and quality to ensure we are communicating the correct information and create incentives,’ he said.

-Mr Michikazu Kojima, team leader of the Regional Knowledge Centre for Marine Plastic Debris of ERIA, has expressed his sincere thanks to all participants for their valuable contributions at the event.
-The event discussed a wide range of topics, such as voluntary EPR, alternative material to plastic, recycling and segregation at source, education, and awareness-raising, and many ways to achieve the plastics circularity.
+Mr Michikazu Kojima, the Centre Team Leader, expressed his sincere thanks to all participants for their valuable contributions.
+The event discussed a wide range of topics, such as voluntary EPR, alternative materials to plastic, recycling and segregation at source, education, and awareness-raising, and many ways to achieve plastic circularity.

 ‘I hope that the event was inspiring and beneficial in further propelling the discussion on reducing marine plastic debris in the region,’ he said.

-Dato Jana Santhiran Muniayan, Deputy Secretary-General of the Ministry of Environment and Water of Malaysia, underlined in his opening remark the importance of changing our relationships with plastic toward a more circular model.
-Especially given the transboundary nature of marine plastics, the efforts to combat this pollution need to be well-coordinated among all the stakeholders, he said.
+Mr Dato Jana Santhiran Muniayan, Deputy Secretary-General of Malaysia's Ministry of Environment and Water, in his opening remarks underlined the importance of changing our relationships with plastic toward a more circular model.
+Given the transboundary nature of marine plastics, the efforts to combat this pollution need to be well-coordinated among all stakeholders, he said.

-‘It is our greatest hope that today’s program can help spur the innovation in addressing marine plastic agenda.
-Thank you ERIA, for complimenting Malaysia’s journey toward achieving plastic circularity and addressing marine plastic pollution,’ he concluded.
+‘It is our greatest hope that today’s programme can help spur the innovation in addressing the marine plastic agenda.
+Thank you ERIA, for complimenting Malaysia’s journey toward achieving plastic circularity and addressing marine plastic pollution,’ he said.

-Ms Pauline Goh, General Manager of Malaysian Recycling Alliance Berhad (MAREA), explained that the application of EPR is already put into effect by her alliance.
-Indeed, the industry-driven voluntary EPR efforts are at the core of all 10 of MAREA’s affiliated private companies, which got together in 2019 to find solutions to tackle consumer packaging waste.
+Ms Pauline Goh, General Manager of the Malaysian Recycling Alliance (MAREA), said the application of EPR has already been put into effect by her alliance.
+Industry-driven voluntary EPR efforts are at the core of all 10 of MAREA’s affiliated private companies, which got together in 2019 to find solutions to tackle consumer packaging waste.

-MAREA, which launched its activities in January 2021, hopes to work with the consumer, waste collector, recyclers, and the government to achieve a 25 percent recycling rate by 2025 for the post-consumer packaging materials of the affiliated companies.
+MAREA, which launched its activities in January 2021, hopes to work with consumers, waste collectors, recyclers, and the government to achieve a 25% recycling rate by 2025 for the post-consumer packaging materials of the affiliated companies.

 ‘MAREA’s activities revolve around consumer education, collection, sorting, recycling, and the focus, for now, is on plastics.
-We intend to keep our membership growing, to scale up the activities,’ explained Ms Goh.
+We intend to keep our membership growing, to scale up the activities,’ she said.

 Also read: Ms Pauline Goh’s presentation

-Meanwhile, Mr Ayamany A/L P Sinakalai, CEO of Jesa Enterprise Sdn Bhd, a manufacturer of the brand “Fallaleaf”, said he was shocked by the amount of plastic waste existing in the environment and started to look into using palm leaves as a solution to the single-use-plastic pollution.
-After many years of products development utilizing his engineering background, Mr Ayamany has created biodegradable dishware products using palm leaves as its raw material.
+Mr Ayamany A/L P Sinakalai, CEO of Jesa Enterprise Sdn Bhd, which manufacturers the brand Fallaleaf, said he was shocked by the amount of plastic waste in the environment and began to look into using palm leaves as a solution to single-use-plastic pollution.
+After many years of product development utilising his engineering background, Mr Ayamany has created biodegradable dishware products using palm leaves as its raw material.

-Palm leaves are abundant and ubiquitous in Malaysia, and the leaves are collected when they have fallen naturally and not harvested when still green, making the process environmentally sustainable.
-Once cleaned with high-pressure water, the leaves will be dried completely, and without any chemical additives, the heat will be moulding them into dishware.
+Palm leaves are abundant and ubiquitous in Malaysia, and are collected when they have fallen naturally and not harvested when still green, making the process environmentally sustainable.
+Once cleaned with high-pressure water, the leaves are dried completely, and without any chemical additives, and heat moulds them into dishware.

-‘Consumers can use the palm-leaf dishware up to 10 times before throwing it away, and they are biodegradable,’ beamed Mr Ayamany.
+‘Consumers can use the palm-leaf dishware up to 10 times before throwing it away, and they are biodegradable,’ he said.

 Also read: Mr Ayamany’s presentation

-Ms Wee Ching Yun, Chairman of Sustainability Sub-Committee of Malaysia Plastic Manufacturers Association (MPMA), introduced her association established in 1967.
-MPMA currently welcomes over 700 members, representing 60 percent of plastics manufacturers and accounting for 80 percent of the total plastic production of Malaysia.
-To ensure sustainability and future growth of the plastic industry, MPMA educates and empowers member companies with plastic knowledge, including advanced technologies for better recycling.
+Ms Wee Ching Yun, Chairman of Sustainability Sub-Committee of the Malaysia Plastic Manufacturers Association (MPMA), introduced her association, which was established in 1967.
+MPMA has over 700 members, representing 60% of plastics manufacturers accounting for 80% of the total plastic production of Malaysia.
+MPMA educates and empowers member companies with plastic knowledge, including advanced technologies for better recycling, to ensure sustainability and future growth of the plastic industry.

-Bringing innovation to make plastic recyclable, reusable, or compostable is the objective that MPMA has set for itself.
-To give concrete examples, Ms. Wee showcased five success stories of MPMA member companies: DAIBOCHI BERHAD switched from non-recyclable multi-material laminate packaging to mono-material laminate that is fully recyclable; THONG GUAN INDUSTRIES managed to produce stretch films with 30 percent recycled content; SEKOPLAS INDUSTRIES succeeded in making their garbage bags photodegradable; DIYOU FIBRE is producing post-consumer recyclate; and HENG HIAP INDUSTRIES is known for its Ocean Bound Plastic recycling.
+Using innovation to make plastic recyclable, reusable, or compostable is the objective MPMA has set for itself.
+To provide concrete examples, Ms Wee showcased five success stories of MPMA member companies: Daibochi Berhad switched from non-recyclable multi-material laminate packaging to fully recyclable mono-material laminate; Thong Guan Industries produced stretch films with 30% recycled content; Sekoplas Industries made its garbage bags photodegradable; Diyou Fibre produces post-consumer recyclates; and HENG HIAP INDUSTRIES is known for its Ocean Bound Plastic recycling.

 ‘Consumer choice is a crucially important component that pushes the industry in a sustainable direction.
-For that reason, awareness-raising and education will remain vital factors,’ Ms Wee concluded.
+For that reason, awareness-raising and education will remain vital factors,’ Ms Wee said..

 Also read: Ms Wee Ching Yun’s presentation

-Mr Thomas Chhoa, Senior Advisor in the Office of the CEO of the Alliance to End Plastic Waste (AEPW), explained that AEPW works globally in developing practical solutions and throughout the plastic value chain from production to recycling.
+Mr Thomas Chhoa, Senior Advisor in the Office of the CEO of the Alliance to End Plastic Waste (AEPW), said AEPW works globally in developing practical solutions throughout the plastic value chain, from production to recycling.

-Mr Chhoa addressed the existing gaps in achieving plastic circularity: design gap, data gap, alignment gap, quantity gap, quality gap, and affordability gap.
+Mr Chhoa noted the existing gaps in achieving plastic circularity: the design, data, alignment, quantity, quality, and affordability gaps.

-‘Closing those gaps is what AEPW and its partners consider as their missions,’ concluded Mr. Chhoa.
+‘Closing those gaps is what AEPW and its partners consider as their missions,’ he said.

 Also read: Mr Thomas Chhoa’s presentation

-Ms Ellen Putri Edita, Research Associate, the Regional Knowledge Centre for Marine Plastic Debris of ERIA, confirmed that the private sector is one of the most important stakeholders in plastic waste solutions.
-The online Private Sector Platform developed by ERIA’s Regional Knowledge Centre showcases positive business practices conducted by private companies in ASEAN+3 region in plastic waste reduction.
+Ms Ellen Putri Edita, Research Associate at ERIA's Regional Knowledge Centre for Marine Plastic Debris (the Centre), said the private sector is one of the most important stakeholders in plastic waste solutions.
+The Centre's online Private Sector Platform showcases positive business practices in plastic waste reduction conducted by private companies in ASEAN+3.

-Ms Ellen emphasized that companies need to fulfill two simple conditions to participate in the platform: (1) business activities must be operating in the ASEAN+3 region, and (2) the said business activities need to contribute to plastic waste reduction.
+Ms Ellen emphasised that companies need to fulfil two simple conditions to participate in the platform: business activities must be operating in the ASEAN+3 region, and the said business activities need to contribute to plastic waste reduction.
 She encouraged eligible private sector participants in the audience to take part in the platform, where future business opportunities may lie.

 The Importance of Education

-When asked about the role of alliances in supporting the new National Marine Litter Policy and Action Plan 2021-2030, Ms Wee of MPMA underscored the importance of education, especially to school-age children, as it will be vital to encourage segregation at source.
+Ms Wee underscored the importance of education, especially to school-age children, when asked about the role of alliances in supporting the new National Marine Litter Policy and Action Plan 2021-2030, as it will be vital to encourage segregation at source.

 Ms Goh added that education is most effective when offered to young children in their formative years, referring to Japan and Taiwan as good examples of environmental education being part of the school curriculum.
 MAREA would like to collaborate with the ministry of education on this, she said.

-As for the challenges that small-to-medium companies like Jesa Enterprise face in developing new products, Mr Ayamany cited the lack of consciousness from the retailers as one.
-According to Mr Ayamany, often enough, his palm-leaf dishware is displayed right next to the single-use plastics cutleries that they aim to replace in supermarkets.
+As for the challenges that small-to-medium companies like Jesa Enterprise face in developing new products, Mr Ayamany cited the lack of retailer awareness – often his palm-leaf dishware is displayed right next to the single-use plastic cutlery he aims to replace in supermarkets.

 ‘This is rather disappointing as we want to communicate to the consumers the added value of our products,’ he said.

-Ms Wee of MPMA stressed the critical role played by the citizens in separating wastes at source.
-Whether it is about recycling or composting, consumers, along with other actors need to fulfil their obligations, she concluded.
+Ms Wee stressed the critical role played by citizens in separating waste at source.
+Whether it is about recycling or composting, consumers and other actors need to fulfil their obligations.

-When asked whether the retailers should be obliged to use recycled material, Mr Chhoa (AEPW) argued that for such products to be understood as genuinely eco-friendly, we must closely examine the life cycle assessment of the products first.
+When asked whether retailers should be obliged to use recycled material, Mr Chhoa said that for such products to be understood as genuinely eco-friendly, we must first closely examine the life cycle assessment of the products.

-‘We must address the information gaps in alignment, affordability, and quality to ensure communicating the correct information and create incentives,’ he underlined.
+‘We must address the information gaps in alignment, affordability, and quality to ensure we are communicating the correct information and create incentives,’ he said.

-Mr Michikazu Kojima, team leader of the Regional Knowledge Centre for Marine Plastic Debris of ERIA, has expressed his sincere thanks to all participants for their valuable contributions at the event.
-The event discussed a wide range of topics, such as voluntary EPR, alternative material to plastic, recycling and segregation at source, education, and awareness-raising, and many ways to achieve the plastics circularity.
+Mr Michikazu Kojima, the Centre Team Leader, expressed his sincere thanks to all participants for their valuable contributions.
+The event discussed a wide range of topics, such as voluntary EPR, alternative materials to plastic, recycling and segregation at source, education, and awareness-raising, and many ways to achieve plastic circularity.

 ‘I hope that the event was inspiring and beneficial in further propelling the discussion on reducing marine plastic debris in the region,’ he said.